 - 1. Reading skills- purpose and methods. - 2.
 Reading in the content areas- science, social science and Mathematics. - 3.
-Reading strategies- note making, summarizing. - 4.
-Process writing- analysis of children's writing to understand their conception and personality, writing with a sense of purpose, writing to learn and understand.
+Writing with a sense of purpose, writing to learn and understand. - A. Preparation of press note and meeting minutes. - B. Reporting of conference and workshop